sadrayavar/DoS_testing_framework/README.md

 <br>

-Then you can start server each time using below command:
+Then you can start the server each time using the following command:

 - `gunicorn DoS_testing_website.wsgi:application --config gunicorn.py`